top of page

 To Consider

-Simplified texts have consistently demonstrated a greater retention of surface facts (literal readings) as well (Crossley, 2016; Yano, Long, & Ross, 1994).
-Because of this, simple text is an excellent starting point for research and brainstorming.
-Finally, the weaker the reader, the simple text will benefit them.
-Simple text is not recommended for average to stronger readers who struggle with making advanced connections.
+• Simplified texts have demonstrated a greater retention of surface facts (literal readings) (Crossley, 2016; Yano, Long, & Ross, 1994), making simple text is an excellent starting point for research and brainstorming.

 Product